Harvard-Neutrino/SIREN/README.md

 fails this diagnostic with a nonzero exit status; that failure is expected for a prefix containing competing libraries.
 This is not a required acceptance step.
 Clear that override before running the wheel.
-The release workflow covers Linux and macOS.
-The Windows repair configuration is experimental and has no Windows CI acceptance job.
+SIREN supports Linux and macOS.
+Windows is not supported.

 ### C++ library